PeterMosier/CloudFront-Search-Cache-Preventer/README.md

 This is a Wordpress custom plugin (PHP).

-## How To Upload this Custom Plugin to Wordpress
+## ⚙️ Installation: How To Upload this Custom Plugin to Wordpress

 Reminder: The plugin name and version are stored in the header of the .PHP file, so the file names below are merely suggestions to keep things tidy.